jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 | JSON   |   68.8    |          -          |         -          |                    - |
 | JSON-B |   51.5    |        -17.3        |      -25.15%       |                 0%\* |

-\* _If you use my json-b implemenation on real world data, you'll probably lose information_
+\* _If you use my json-b implementation on real world data, you'll probably lose information_

 ### Yeah - ok.
 But GZIP fixes the issue you are trying to fix?